YottaDB/YDBDoc/ProgGuide/commands.rst

    ZK[ILL][:tvexpr] glvn

 The functionality of ZKILL is identical to ZWITHDRAW.
-For a comprehensive description of the format and usage, refer to :ref:`zwithdraw`.
+For a comprehensive description of the format and usage, refer to :ref:`zwithdraw-command`.

+.. _zlink-command:

 -------------------
 ZLink